 Raising bilingual kids isn’t easy!
 I know.
-Even as a bilingual educator myself , I struggle with this.
-We don’t always speak Spanish at home.
+Even as a bilingual educator myself, I struggle with this.
+I don’t always speak Spanish at home.
 Sometimes my kids resist the Spanish conversations.
-Other times it’s easier for us to speak English to each other.
+Often times it’s just easier for us to speak English to each other.
 Can you relate?
 But there is one thing that I always make sure to do with my kids — that’s read in Spanish.
 Be it a bilingual picture book, or a full on Spanish story book, reading is something we enjoy doing together.
 It’s a fun way to learn new vocabulary in Spanish, practice Spanish literacy, and just simply celebrate our Latino culture.
 Plus, I think you’ll all agree with me that reading with our kids is one of the best ways to build great parent-child relationships.
-Here’s a great list of bilingual picture books to celebrate Hispanic Heritage Month and get your kids to read in Spanish!
+Here’s a great list of bilingual picture books to celebrate Hispanic heritage and get your kids to read in Spanish!

 This lively picture picture book makes counting fun for little kids, with tons of Spanish words and a detailed glossary of Spanish vocabulary at the end of the book.
 This story helps kids discover a fiesta of numbers in the world around them.
 They learn to count from one to ten in two languages and pick up a wealth of Spanish vocabulary along the way.
 Includes rich illustrations and fun-to read rhyming texts that little ones will enjoy.
 For more details, read my complete book review here.

 Our Celebración!, by Susan Middleton Elya and illustrated by Ana Aranda